linuxkay/SSHelper_Memo/README.md

 Memo for SSHelper android app.

-Things to write in bash_alias
+Things to write in bash_alias for convenience.

 Showing how to send ssh public key to Android.